Visheshevi/CppPractice/README.md

 Prerequisite: Create a graph with adjacency matrix and another with adjacency list.
 Do a BFS and DFS.
 Files - establishAGraphWithAdjacencyList.cpp, establishAGraphWithAdjacencyMatrix.cpp, directedGraphAdjacencyList.cpp
+The file directedGraphAdjacencyList.cpp contains the BFS and DFS functions.
 -----Deviation-----

 Bit manipulation problems added.
 Just to get accustomed if any interview request arises.